rahulgopinath/rahulgopinath.github.io/_posts/2020-07-26-semantic-testcase-reducer.markdown

         if causal(stitched): return i, stitched
     return -1, instr
 ```
-As you can see, a `[-1]` is inserted in place of the deleted squences.
-Now, we need to get our fuzzer to understand the `-1` value.
+Next, we need to get our fuzzer to understand the `-1` value.
 We add defaults to each nonterminal, and modify the `select` function to take a default value.
 ```python
 class ChoiceFuzzer(ComplexFuzzer):